Jarryd460/NukeBuildWithGithubActions/README.md

 * Once installed run dotnet-gitversion in a Git directory to ensure the install was successful.
 It must be run in a git directory to generate the version for the repository.
 * Run "dotnet-gitversion init" and go through the wizard to setup GitVersion which will generate a GitVersion.yml file once you have finished wizard and saved changes.

+### Github Actions

+* To test Github Actions locally, you will need Docker installed locally.
+* Once installed, install chocolate and run "choco act-cli" to install act.
+* Run act -W ./github/workflows/{workflow}.yml.
+It only supports jobs that run on linux.
+When running for the first time, act will ask you about the image you would like to use (micro, medium and large).
+* Depending on your choice, it will determine how  many Github Actions will be supported.
+I suggest that the largest image be chosen.
+Once selected, a .actrc will be created under your username (c:\Users\jondoe\.actrc).
+This is where configuration for act is stored.
+    * With trigger: act push -W ./github/workflows/{workflow}.yml
+    * With Job: act pull_request -j {job name} -W ./github/workflows/{workflow}.yml

 ### Workflow Statuses

 [![CI](https://github.com/Jarryd460/NukeBuildWithGithubActions/actions/workflows/ci.yml/badge.svg)](https://github.com/Jarryd460/NukeBuildWithGithubActions/actions/workflows/ci.yml)